oweibhoi/react-native-expense-tracker/README.md

 # react-native-expense-tracker
-This app are built for learning react native app - expense tracker.
+This app are built for learning react native - expense tracker.